 There are several reasons why you should consider using container import in Google Tag Manager:

-- Implementing the same tags, triggers, and variable in multiple GTM containers.
-For example, imagine a healthcare company that has 10 websites which look very similar, and each has its own container.
+- Implementing the same tags, triggers, and variables in multiple GTM containers.
+For example, imagine a healthcare company that has 10 websites which look very similar, each with its own container.
 There are two ways you can go:

 - You manually do all the changes in GTM and repeat that process 10 times (because there are 10 containers)

-- Or you fully set up one container, then export it and import in other 9 containers (+ do minor adjustments, e.g. change Google Analytics Tracking ID).
+- Or you fully set up one container, then export it and import it in the other 9 containers (+ do minor adjustments, e.g., change Google Analytics 4 Measurement ID).
 Obviously, this option is the best option.

 - Importing new tags, variables, and triggers that have been shared with you.
-Maybe a colleague has prepared an awesome template that he/she uses for their projects and saves a lot of time.
+Maybe a colleague has prepared an awesome template that they use for their projects, which helps them save a lot of time.

 - Importing ready-made solutions which are available online.
 I’m talking about GTM recipes (here’s a large collection of them).